TaranJ/social-media-client/README.md

 Open Cypress in Electron and run the tests in the browser.

 _N.B.
-You might need to edit the cypress.config.js file for the login test to work.
+You might need to edit the cypress.config.js file for the tests to work.
 Insert valid login credentials in the environment variables_

 ## Author